Sherwood (2022 TV series): Reception

+Series 1

 The series received critical acclaim.
 On review aggregator Rotten Tomatoes, it holds an approval rating of 100% based on 16 reviews, with an average score of 8.9/10.
 The website's critical consensus reads "A gripping mystery that draws immense power from its sterling cast and the specificity of its location, Sherwood is such a rich series that it makes the competition look all the poorer."

 The Telegraph gave it five stars and declared it "the best BBC drama of the year so far".
 Lucy Mangan of The Guardian also gave the finale five out of five stars, remarking that the series "didn’t falter in its intricate plotting, attention to detail or its perfect evocation of place".
 Nick Hilton of The Independent gave it four stars, calling Graham's writing "sympathetic, vibrant storytelling".

 The first episode was watched 4,855,000 times on iPlayer alone during 2022, making it the 9th most viewed individual programme on the platform that year.